GriffithUniLibrary/copyright-publishing-md/index.md

 # Copyright, Publishing and Open Access considerations

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="nathan-campus-night.jpg" alt="intro image here" caption="Griffith University Nathan Campus" width="75%" %}

-A minimal Jekyll theme with Bootstrap for creating workshop websites.
+This course covers the nature of copyright and the ownership of original work, what material you can use in your research, and different publishing models, including avoiding publishing scams.

 ## Introduction